Mini Pumpkin & Mini Squash Care Guide

 Female flowers have round, swollen stems (like a baby fruit), and once open, you can also identify a female flower by its stigma, where pollination must occur to produce a fruit.
 Female flowers grow and open later than male flowers, so be patient before pollinating!

-Note: If your Mini Pumpkin plant is stressed due to either inadequate nutrient availability or other environmental stressors, it will drop its female flowers almost immediately.
+Note: If your plant is stressed due to either inadequate nutrient availability or other environmental stressors, it will drop its female flowers almost immediately.

 Female flower from left to right: unopened, from the side with a round baby fruit shape leading up to the flower's base, and looking at the 4-lobed stigma inside the flower's center